-In certain cases, a Guardian ad Litem (GAL) will be appointed to represent the interests of the Respondent.
-The GAL acts as the eyes and ears of the court.
-The GAL will interview all the parties to the proceeding.
+In certain cases, a Guardian ad Litem (GAL) will be appointed to represent the best interests of the Respondent and investigate the allegations for the need for a guardian.
+The GAL is the advocate for the respondent, but he/she is not the respondent's attorney.
+The GAL is appointed to evaluate whether the guardianship is in the best interest of the respondent and offer a report and recommendation to the Court.
+The GAL will interview all the parties to the proceedings.
 The GAL will investigate the allegations in the Petition and make a written report to the Court.
-The report will include recommendations regarding the Respondent and the proceeding.
+The report will include recommendations regarding the Respondent and the proceedings.
+This report will assist the Court in deciding whether to appoint a guardian.
 The fee for the GAL's services will typically be awarded in the discretion of the Court.